buhowski/react-typescript/public/text-data/startup/StartupEN.md

 ## Description

 My idea begins with creating its own free internet territory.
-It takes the format of a magazine and social network, as a mobile application and web platform, which can be imagined on the examples of Flipboard, Facebook, Reddit.
+It takes the format of a magazine and social network, as a mobile application and web platform, which can be imagined on the examples of Vogue, Flipboard, Facebook, Reddit.
 The concept of its own magazine is promising because of the possibility to develop independently on its own course and adapt to new needs and trends in the information field.

 The focus is on presenting information and producing individual projects.
 To achieve this, an initial team is being formed – responsible for running the journal and creating content, gradually developing the platform step by step.